anishjha93/zerocode-wiki/JUnit5-Jupiter-Parallel-Load-Extension.md

 ### Generating Load

-> Or we can call running the tests in parallel as configured
+> Or we can alternatively say - Running the tests in parallel as configured

 ![image](https://user-images.githubusercontent.com/12598420/57195957-e06f4980-6f4f-11e9-975c-2f8e3bfb6967.png)

-### What is JUnit5LoadTest ?
+### What does JUnit5LoadTest example do?
 + This generates load as configured in the `@LoadWith("load_generation.properties")`

-### What is JUnit5LoadCommonLoadTest ?
+### What does JUnit5LoadCommonLoadTest example do?
-+ If your load generation configuration is same for all kind of load you are setting up to generate, then you can annotate the config at the class level `@LoadWith("load_generation.properties")`
++ If your load generation configuration is same for all kind of load you are setting up to generate, then you can annotate the config at the `Class` level `@LoadWith("load_generation.properties")`

 e.g.